 A major part of business communications is still phone service.
 Microsoft Teams, through Direct Routing allows you to use Microsoft Teams as your provider, meaning you can finally detach yourself from the “Bell” PSTN relationship, and more towards a much more progressive and feature rich service.
 Imagine having Microsoft Teams everywhere you go, as it can be used from anywhere and on any device, without compromising security.

 Teams business phone systems are fun and easy, they will help you transform communication and collaboration, giving all your employees the same tools and apps.
-For more information on Teams Telephony using Direct Routing, click here.
+Check out this page on Teams Telephony using Direct Routing.

 Teams Benefits of Unified Communications